zamanianlab/ZamanianLabDocs/conda.rst

 conda
 =====

-`conda <https://conda.io/docs/>`_ is used for "package, dependency and environment managing" that is cross platform and enables reproducibility of old code, even when some packages and dependencies have been updated in the meantime. conda can be used for any language and can even act as a manager for bioinformatic software such as bwa, bcftools, minimap, etc., but we will be using it to manage our Python environments.
+`conda <https://conda.io/docs/>`_ is used for "package, dependency and environment managing" that is cross platform and enables reproducibility of old code, even when some packages and dependencies have been updated in the meantime. conda can be used for any language and can even act as a manager for bioinformatic software such as bwa, bcftools, MrBayes, etc., but we will be using it to manage our Python environments.

-While most our plotting and some data analysis uses R, our image and video analysis uses Python.
+While most of our plotting and some data analysis uses R, our image and video analyses use Python.
 There are certain similarities to these languages, and most bioinformatic data analyses can be performed using one or the other (or both).
 However, R development is more streamlined and centralized, and we only use a few third-party packages, while Python includes two major versions (2 and
-3) that are still regularly used, and the packages that we use are diverse and maintained by a large crowd of different developers.
-Thus, we don't need package and environment management for R, but out Python pipelines are greatly enhanced with such management.
+3) that are still regularly used (I write in Python 3 while many developers still prefer Python 2, and scripts written in one version often won't work when run with the other version), and the packages that we use are diverse and maintained by a large crowd of different developers.
+Thus, we don't need package and environment management for R, but our Python pipelines are greatly enhanced with such management.

 conda has several features that make it a powerful tool, but the main feature